Blayney, New South Wales: Industry

 The arrival of the railway in 1874 boosted development and Blayney replaced Carcoar as the major service centre to local farmlands.
 Blayney then became a municipality in 1882 and by 1900 a butter factory and freezing works employed many within the town.
 An abattoir opened in 1957 and this industry was later supplemented with tanneries and a pet food plant.
 The abattoirs closed in 1999.

-In the late 1970s or early '80s a meat canning factory was built on farmland land East of Blayney.
+In the late 1970s or early '80s a meat canning factory was built on farmland land east of Blayney.
 This produced Spam and other canned meats.
 This was later turned into an export meat boning facility run by Ron Jones Exports and then a pet food factory.
 Prior to this, the dam on the land was famous for yabbies, with Sunday school excursions frequenting there.

 In 1989, Nestlé built a new pet food plant, Nestlé Purina, and purchased adjoining land including Blayney Foods.
 The Nestlé factory exports pet food to Asia and the Pacific.

 The Cadia-Ridgeway Mine is a major employer in the area.

 In 1994, Blayney became home to Australia's largest inland container terminal, which is situated beside the railway station.

-The Blayney Wind Farm, launched in 2000, is the largest of its type in Australia.
+The Blayney Wind Farm, launched in 2000, was the largest of its type in Australia at the time of construction.
 It consists of 15 wind turbine generators on elevated ridges between Carcoar Dam and Mount Macquarie.
-Capacity is 10 megawatts, sufficient energy to supply 3,500 Australian homes.
+The generation capacity is 10 megawatts, which is sufficient energy to supply 3,500 Australian homes.

 Climate

 Due to its valley location, Blayney shows a greater diurnal range but narrower seasonal range throughout the year compared to nearby Millthorpe which is more exposed.
 On account of this geographical setup (jointly with its altitude), Blayney's absolute minimum of -10.6 C is among the lowest recorded in the Central West region, even with a very limited ten years of record (from 1965 to 1975).
-Summers are warm and dry with severe thunderstorms, while winters are cool and partly cloudy, with a few occurrences of snow each year.
+Summers are warm and somewhat dry, though with severe thunderstorms, while winters are cool and partly cloudy with a few occurrences of snow each year.